How to Choose a Business Structure in Florida

 Florida does not require a sole proprietor to file formation documents with the Division of Corporations.
 If the business operates under a name other than the owner’s legal name, a fictitious name registration is required, but this creates no liability protection.
 Income and expenses are reported on Schedule C of the owner’s personal tax return.

-The sole proprietorship is appropriate only for very low-risk activities where the owner has minimal assets to protect.
+A sole proprietorship is appropriate only for very low-risk activities where the owner has minimal assets to protect.
 For any business that interacts with the public, employs workers, or generates meaningful revenue, the absence of liability protection makes this structure inadequate.
-Forming an LLC eliminates the personal liability exposure at a modest cost.
+Forming an LLC eliminates the personal liability exposure for a filing fee of $125.

 General Partnership

 A general partnership arises automatically when two or more people conduct business together for profit.
 Like a sole proprietorship, a general partnership offers no liability shield.
-Each partner is jointly and severally liable for all partnership debts and for the wrongful acts of any other partner committed in the ordinary course of business.
+Each partner is jointly and severally liable for all partnership debts and for wrongful acts that any other partner commits during ordinary business operations.

-This joint-and-several exposure means a creditor can pursue the personal assets of any single partner for the full amount of a partnership obligation, regardless of that partner’s ownership percentage.
+Joint-and-several liability means a creditor can pursue any single partner’s personal assets to recover the full partnership obligation, regardless of that partner’s ownership percentage.
 A partnership agreement can allocate rights and responsibilities between partners, but it cannot limit the partners’ liability to third parties.

 General partnerships are rarely appropriate for any business where liability protection matters.
 A multi-member LLC provides the same pass-through tax treatment with the added benefit of a liability shield between the business and each member’s personal assets.